XueyangFeng/ECPO/README.md

 ### Run

-For existing prompt-based CRAs, you can set the relevant information directly in main.sh and run it.
+For existing prompt-based CRAs, you can set the relevant config directly in main.sh and run it.

-For our CRA alignment,
+Our CRA alignment consist of 4 stages: SGPT (Stage 1), ECPO (Stage 2-4)
+- Simulator-Guided Planning Tuning:
+- Forward Expectation Confirmation
+- Backward Expectation Derivation
+- Preference Optimization

 ## Results